ouspg/CryptoCourse/8.Quantum_computing/README.md

 ## Grading

-You are eligible for following points from the exercise.
+You are eligible for the following points from the exercise.
 Previous task(s) should be completed before going further.

 Task #|Grade|Description|
 -----|:---:|-----------|